milfrisi/generative-art-generator/README.md

-**Important**: executing `deploy-env` takes some time because the generated Conda environment is a big file, notice however that you only have to use it if you have Spark workflows and only when you change your dependencies in your `requirements.txt` file.
+**Important**: executing `deploy-env` takes some time because the generated Conda environment is a big file, notice however that you only have to use it if you have Spark workflows and only when you change your dependencies in your `environment.yml` file.
 If you don't change your dependencies, you can deploy the environment only once and just do `deploy-src` when you change your code.

 ## deploy-src